mattwarren/mattwarren.github.io/_posts/2018-06-15-Tools for Exploring .NET Internals.md

 ## Honourable Mentions

 Firstly I'll start by mentioning that [Visual Studio has a great debugger](https://msdn.microsoft.com/en-us/library/sc65sadd.aspx?f=255&MSPPError=-2147217396) and [so does VSCode](https://code.visualstudio.com/docs/editor/debugging).
 Also there are lots of very good (commercial) [.NET Profilers](https://stackoverflow.com/questions/3927/what-are-some-good-net-profilers) and [Application Monitoring Tools](https://www.quora.com/What-is-the-best-NET-Application-Server-Monitoring-Tool) available that you should also take a look at.
+For example I've recently been playing around with [Codetrack](http://www.getcodetrack.com/) and I'm very impressed by what it can do!

 However, the rest of the post is going to look at some more **single-use tools** that give a **even deeper insight** into what is going on.
 As a added bonus they're all '**open-source**', so you can take a look at the code and see how they work!!